siepkes/envoy-smartos/README.md

 This will result in a statically linked binary of Envoy in `./bazel-bin/source/exe/envoy-static`.

 The binary will include debug symbols which you can strip to bring down the size of the binary substantially.
-Beware that this will make the backtrace library unusable (ie. stacktrace become hard to read):
+Beware that this will make the backtrace library unusable (ie. stacktraces become hard to read):

 ```
 $ strip --strip-debug ./bazel-bin/source/exe/envoy-static
 ```

+### Notes for 1.11.0

+### c_ares version bump

+c_ares was bumped from commit `7d3591ee8a1a63e7748e68e6d880bd1763a32885` to `33ed2aa6d13721b395d14cfdaafdb1f80bb05242`.
+This bumped is needed to make c_ares build on SmartOS.
+There are 7 other commits in this range which contain various bugfixes.

 ## Known issues